 Marry me chicken is about to become your new favorite chicken recipe!
-This crowd-pleaser combines juicy, tender chicken breasts and an incredible parmesan cream sauce with sun dried tomatoes and fresh basil for a rich, flavorful main course everyone will love.
+This crowd-pleaser takes juicy, tender chicken breasts and marries them with an incredible parmesan cream sauce, sun dried tomatoes, and fresh basil for a rich, flavorful main course everyone will love.

 What Makes Marry Me Chicken So Good

 - If your partner isn’t already head-over-heels in love with you then one bite of this chicken recipe will have them ready to propose!
 Okay, maybe we can’t guarantee that, but that’s the theory behind the name!
 Marry me chicken is a dish so incredible that you’ll hear music, see hearts floating in the air, and feel compelled to profess your undying adoration.
 Serve with caution.

 - Given the rich flavors of the sauce, it’s almost hard to believe how simple this recipe is!
 It doesn’t need any fancy sides or anything, either.
 I like to pair my marry me chicken with some garlic butter parsley potatoes or some air fryer asparagus.
 You could always serve it with a little pasta or palmini, too.
 Easy, satisfying, and delicious!

 - This chicken dish is naturally keto-friendly, low carb, and gluten free.
 No adjustments needed!

 - Marry me chicken is a great make-ahead option if you’re meal prepping!
 Refrigerate in an airtight container up to 4 days.
 To reheat, pop it in the microwave or warm it on the stovetop until heated through.